 Pringles AR filter

 Food company Pringles also explored the social network world through immersive AR experiences.
 Their campaign, launched in India, provided an AR filter dedicated to cricket.

 When users opened their mouths, they were greeted by six potato chip characters cheering and doing a wave at a virtual Indian Premier League (IPL) stadium.

 The brand had over 200 influencers promote the filter.
 What’s interesting is that the influencers were so-called nanoinfluencers: people with no more than 10,000 followers.
 The brand proved that you don’t need bloggers with millions of followers to achieve great results with an AR collaboration.

 Speaking of results, the filter received around 2.5 million impressions overall, all thanks to just one filter.

 Pringles cricket filter.
 Source

 Nike coloring book AR filter

 Remember we told you that there’s no limit to creativity when it comes to face filters?
-Nike proved that social media AR is more than just face masks and games.
+Nike proved that social network AR is more than just face masks and games.
 What about a coloring book where users can design their own pair of sneakers?

 Nike digital coloring book.
 Source